VantaInc/eslint-plugin-vanta/docs/rules/null-or-undefined-check.md

 ## When Not To Use It

-If you're dealing with third-party code that logically differentiates between undefined and null.
+If you're dealing with third-party code that needs to differentiate between undefined and null.